Future of Cities

 Silicon Valley knows what the future is going to be.
-America’s mayors must plan for that future now.
+America\'s city leaders must plan for that future now.

 NLC-T4A Partnership Elements